 - 1. Via download through ConnectomeDB.
-HCP has made convenient data packages in 1 subject, 10, or 40 unrelated subject groups by modality type to allow the user to "try out" the data without incurring a large download or data storage burden.
+HCP has made convenient data packages in 1 subject, 10, 40, or 80 unrelated subject groups by modality type to allow the user to "try out" the data without incurring a large download or data storage burden.
 The subjects in these set groups are unrelated to facilitate its use to investigators who want to analyze data without being concerned about family structure issues.
 The ConnectomeDB interface also allows the user to create their own subject groups of interest and download only the modalities necessary for analysis of that group. - 2.
-Q1+Q2 "Connectome in a Box".
-A complete Q1+Q2 Data Release preloaded onto 2 formatted 3TB hard drives, that can be ordered and shipped to you for a minimal cost (~\$400, the cost of the hard drives + shipping).
+Q3 "Connectome in a Box".
+A complete Q3 Data Release preloaded onto 3TB hard drives, that can be ordered and shipped to you for a minimal cost (the cost of the hard drives + shipping).

-In addition to the image data, the HCP has released additionally processed group-average resting-state fMRI and task-fMRI data acquired from 20 unrelated subjects.
-This data is available both through download (296 MB) and as part of Q1+Q2 Connectome in a Box.
-Links to two ~30 GB demonstration datasets based on extensively processed group-average functional connectivity are available for visualization through the latest version of Connectome Workbench.
-An associated Connectome Workbench Tutorial for the Q1 Data Release is packaged with the Group Average data available for download on ConnectomeDB.
+In addition to the image data, the HCP has released additionally processed group-average resting-state fMRI and task-fMRI datasets acquired from 40 unrelated and 120 'related' subjects.
+This data is available both through download and as part of Q3 Connectome in a Box.

+In addition to the download and Connectome in a Box option, because of their large size, we provide links to ~33 GB group-average functional connectivity data for visualization through the latest version of Connectome Workbench.
+An associated Connectome Workbench Tutorial for the Q3 Data Release is packaged with the Group-Average data available for download on the ConnectomeDB splash page.

-As a reminder, the extensively processed data for the individual subjects used in this analysis are not being released for download at this time because key methods are still being evaluated and refined (e.g., temporal preprocessing, denoising, and correcting for residual motion artifacts).
+As a reminder, the extensively processed data for the individual subjects used in this analysis are not being released for download at this time because key methods are still being evaluated and refined (e.g., temporal preprocessing and correcting for residual motion artifacts).